timrudner/function-space-empirical-bayes/README.md

 # Function-Space Regularization in Neural Networks: A Probabilistic Perspective

-This repository will contain the official implementation for
+This repository contains the official implementation for

 **_Function-Space Regularization in Neural Networks: A Probabilistic Perspective_**; Tim G. J. Rudner, Sanyam Kapoor, Shikai Qiu, Andrew Gordon Wilson. **ICML 2023**.